 Election Day Weather: Find Out the Best Time to Cast Your Ballot in the Swing States

-Finally, after months of intense election campaigns, political drama, changed loyalties, leaked videos, federal investigations, electoral rhetoric and perennially competitive debates on political agendas; the day of reckoning is upon us all.
+Finally, after months of intense election campaigns, political drama, changed loyalties, leaked videos and federal investigations, the day of reckoning is upon us all.
 Yes folks!
 It’s election day ya’ll!
 As we cross the threshold and enter into this yet another massive day in the history of America, many of you must be wondering what kind of weather should you be expecting as you head towards the polling station to cast your crucial vote.
 Will the weather turn around the tables on this day of judgement in the political arena?
 Thankfully though, we are not expecting any monstrous meteorological upheavals on the election day.
-With the political temperatures expected to soar high, let’s have a look at the weather forecasts for the swing states for Tuesday, November 8, 2016.
+With the political temperatures expected to soar high, let’s have a look at the election day weather for the swing states on Tuesday, November 8, 2016.

 1 – Michigan

 While there may be a few scattered chances of rain along a cold front through the election day, the probability of widespread rains is almost minimal.

 The northern parts of the state are likely to receive a wet spell in the latter half of the day.
 The afternoon meanwhile is going to be a bit warmer than normal.

 3 – Colorado